rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke2-hardening-guide.md

 This is a kubelet flag that will cause the kubelet to exit if the required kernel parameters are unset or are set to values that are different from the kubelet's defaults.

-Both `protect-kernel-defaults` and `profile` flags can be set in RKE2 template configuration file.
+Both `protect-kernel-defaults` and `profile` flags can be set in the RKE2 template configuration file.
 When the `profile` flag is set, RKE2 will set the flag to `true` if it is unset.

 ```yaml